 Qualitative monitoring efforts were conducted on the restoration site and were focused on broad spectrum restoration progress outside of the scope of quantitative monitoring efforts.
-Qualitative monitoring efforts were conducted during all monitoring visits on the restoration site, including during quantitative monitoring surveys (Table 2).
+During the site visits, the overall health and vigor of plants, signs of natural recruitment, survivorship of container plantings, and presence or signs of wildlife were evaluated within the vernal pool basins and surrounding upland habitat.
+Potential threats were also noted, including presence of trash, signs of trespass or vandalism, presence of non-native species, erosion problems, and signs of herbivory.
+Qualitative monitoring efforts were conducted during all monitoring and maintenance visits on the restoration site, including quantitative monitoring surveys (Table 2).